betterscientificsoftware/bssw.io/Articles/Blog/2023-05-sci-workflows.md

 #### Contributed by [Anne Reinarz](https://github.com/annereinarz) and [Linus Seelinger](https://github.com/linusseelinger/)

-#### Publication date: June 27, 2023
+#### Publication date: June 22, 2023

 ### Introduction

 Scientific applications are ever-growing in complexity: Interdisciplinary workflows in particular combine numerous methods and software components from different communities.
-This might be motivated by software engineering concerns (e.g. embedding a simulation software in CI/CD or performance analysis tools) or algorithmic concerns (e.g. performing optimization or uncertainty quantification on complex numerical models).
+Both software engineering concerns (e.g., embedding simulation software in CI/CD or performance analysis tools) and algorithmic concerns (e.g., performing optimization or uncertainty quantification on complex numerical models) drive these workflows.

-Each community has - for good reasons - preferred languages and tools, which are often incompatible.
+Each community has -- for good reasons -- typically preferred particular languages and tools, which are often incompatible.
 Further, many scientific software frameworks were designed as monoliths with no expectation of being embedded in higher-level applications.
-In order to facilitate complex scientific applications, we, therefore, need to map abstract theoretical interfaces into equally universal software interfaces, enabling greater flexibility, reusability, and separation of concerns.
+Thus, in order to facilitate complex scientific applications, we need to map abstract theoretical interfaces into equally universal software interfaces, enabling greater flexibility, reusability, and separation of concerns.

 ### Case study: Simulating tsunamis

 We wanted to perform Bayesian inference with uncertainty quantification (UQ) on a tsunami model, determining the tsunami source from buoy data.
 [ExaHyPE](https://doi.org/10.1016/j.cpc.2020.107251) served as the numerical model, while [MUQ](https://mituq.bitbucket.io/source/_site/index.html) provided the UQ method.

-Linking the two is - on a theoretical level - straightforward: MUQ's multilevel Markov chain Monte Carlo method only needs to iteratively pass parameter vectors to the tsunami model and receive some quantity of interest in return.
-Existing MPI support on both sides should allow for good scalability.
+Linking the two is -- on a theoretical level -- straightforward: MUQ's multilevel Markov chain Monte Carlo method needs only to iteratively pass parameter vectors to the tsunami model and receive some quantity of interest in return.
+Existing message-passing interface (MPI) support on both sides should allow for good scalability.

 <br>